-The Corporation's long-term incentive plan consists of stock option grants, administered by the Human Resources and Compensation Committee, with actual grants approved by the entire Board of Directors.
-The plan, applicable to all Named Executive Officers, other Officers, and other key managers and employees, is intended to motivate and reward participants for creating mid-term and long-term shareholder value, as well as to retain such individuals.
+The Corporation's Long-Term Incentive Plan consists of stock option grants, administered by the Human Resources and Compensation Committee, with actual grants approved by the entire Board of Directors.
+The plan, applicable to all NEOs, other Officers, and other key managers and employees, is intended to motivate and reward participants for creating mid-term and long-term shareholder value, as well as to retain such individuals.
 The number of stock options granted is determined by a competitive compensation analysis and is based on each individual's salary range and responsibility, as well as the number and exercise price of options granted to an individual in the past.
 Generally, the vesting of 50% of stock options granted to senior Executive Officers are subject to performance reviews conducted at the end of the fiscal year during which the grant occurs.
 All grants are made with an exercise price equal to or greater than the fair market value of the Corporation's common shares, as determined by the formula set forth in the Stock Option Plan (described below), on the date of grant (see "Description of Long-Term Incentive Plan").
 The Human Resources and Compensation Committee has the discretion to vary vesting requirements for option grants, and to set performance targets in relation to the vesting of options.

-On June 19, 2019, a total of 105,000 stock options were granted to employees of the Corporation.
+On June 11, 2020, a total of 280,500 stock options were granted to employees of the Corporation.
 Options were granted for a term not to exceed eight years.
-All of the stock options granted to employees in the 2020 fiscal year remain outstanding, including 30,000 stock options granted to Mr. Larocque in his capacity as an employee.
+268,000 of the stock options granted to employees in the 2021 fiscal year remain outstanding, including 30,000 stock options granted to Mr. Larocque in his capacity as an employee.
 A total of 75,000 of the stock options were granted to the NEOs, all of which remain outstanding.
 (As noted above, the Board has determined to increase the proportion of RSUs granted to the CEO and NEOs on an annual basis, while reducing the proportion of stock option grants.)
-A total of 52,500 of the stock options granted in the 2020 fiscal year to eight employees (including the NEOs and three other Officers) were conditional, with vesting based on performance.
+A total of 52,500 of the stock options granted in the 2021 fiscal year to eight employees (including the NEOs and three other Officers) were conditional, with vesting based on performance.
 These represent 50% of the options granted to each of the aforementioned individuals.
-Subsequent to an analysis of the vesting conditions relating to the stock options granted during the 2020 fiscal year, and based on the performance of the NEOs during that fiscal year, it was determined during the 2020 fiscal year that all 52,500 of their conditional options would vest.
+Subsequent to the end of the 2021 fiscal year, and based on the performance of the NEOs during the 2021 fiscal year, it was determined that all 52,500 of their conditional options granted on June 11, 2020 would vest.
 To encourage a long-term view of performance and an alignment with Shareholder interests, options have vesting requirements based not only on performance, in certain circumstances, but also on the passage of time.
 All options granted will vest in three tranches, with one-third vesting on the first anniversary of the grant, one-third vesting on the second anniversary of the grant, and one-third vesting on the third anniversary of the grant, except for any non-vesting conditional options (see "Description of Long-Term Incentive Plan - Stock Options Granted During the Most Recently Completed Fiscal Year").